A Beginning's Guide to Understanding Protected Trees

-Trees play an important role in our environment, providing shade, clean air and aesthetic value to our surroundings.
-However there are a few trees that aren’t identical and some are granted an additional status of protection, making it illegal to carry out any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and what steps you’ll need to take to comply with the law.
-In this article, we will walk you through the process of determining whether trees are safe and exactly what steps you have be doing to make sure you are following the law.
+Trees play an essential contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
+However they are not all equal and some carry an additional status of protection, making it illegal to carry out any activity without authorization.
+If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you have to take to ensure compliance with the legal requirements.
+The following article we’ll help you understand the process of discovering whether the tree is safe and exactly what steps you need take to be sure you comply with the law.

 What is a protected tree?

-A protected tree can be subject to specific legal controls and it is unlawful to carry out work on a protected tree without the required permissions.
-There are two types of protection that trees could be protected by - preservation and protection orders that are statutory.
+A protected tree is one that has been subjected to certain legal restrictions and it is unlawful to do work on a protected tree without having the appropriate permissions.
+There are two kinds of protection a tree may have - statutory protection and preservation orders.

 Statutory protection

-As a matter of the law trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees with a significant public value and ensure they are not damaged or destroyed.
+In the context of statutory protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees with a significant public value and ensure they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to have an exceptional value and are protected from all work, which includes the felling.
+Preservation orders are similar to TPOs , but are issued from the Secretary of State responsible for Environment.
+Preservation orders for trees are considered to have an exceptional worth and are therefore protected from all work, which includes felling.

-To determine whether a tree is protected, you need to verify if it’s under the protection of a TPO or preservation order.
-It is done by contacting the municipal authority, and asking them to look up their records.
+To determine whether the tree is protected, you will need to determine if the tree is subject to a TPO or preservation orders.
+This can be done by contacting the municipal authority, and asking them to search their records.

 TPO search